IntelligentTrading/trading/README.md

 ### Checking rebalance progress

-Whenever the webserver receives request to see the progress (GET /api/portfolio_process/TASK-ID) it will query the webserver, to see the status of the task, which will be stored in the redis message broker together with the result of the task.
+Whenever the webserver receives request to see the progress (POST /api/portfolio_process/TASK-ID) it will query the webserver, to see the status of the task, which will be stored in the redis message broker together with the result of the task.